Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Custom Content Types — Adds custom post types (CPTs) to your site.
 * Downtime Monitor — Alerts you via electronic mail if your site goes down to ensure you keep uptime.
 * Enhanced Distribution — Increase your reach by allowing your content to be included in the WordPress.com “firehose” of public blog content.
-* Extra Sidebar Widgets — Extra widgets you can add to your blog, including RSS Links, Twitter Timelines, and Facebook Like Boxes.
+* Extra Sidebar Widgets — Extra widgets you can add to your blog, including RSS Links and Facebook Like Boxes.
 * Gravatar Hovercards — Make your Gravatar profile visible to those viewing your blog.
 * Google Analytics (GA) — Track your WordPress site statistics thanks to Google Analytics.
 * Infinite Scroll — Pulls the next posts automatically into view when the reader approaches the bottom of the page.